 Alexander Girard develops a plan to repaint/restore Washington Street buildings to enhance their historical character.

 Lincoln Elementary School is built at 750 Fifth Street (designed by Gunnar Birkerts).
 Now Columbus Signature Academy.
+This replaced the historic former Lincoln School at 2nd and Franklin.

 Fire Station #4 is built at 4730 e.
 25th Street (designed by Robert Venturi).